QingyangYu0529/BIS-634-QingyangYu/Homework4/README.md

 Since △a, △b are both small increments, same as △h.
 In the codes, I set △a and △b as h = 1e-4.

-2) I set the learning rate gamma as 0.1, which is used to update parameters a and b, so that it could decrease in a rather slow speed.
+2) I set the learning rate gamma as 0.1, which is used to update parameters a and b, so that it could decrease in a rather fast speed(since common learning rate are 0.01, 0.0001, 0.05, 0.1).

 For the stopping criteria: 1.when the norm of gradient is smaller than a artificial threshold(I set as 1e-8, which is small enough).
-A2.when the for-loop reaches a maximum number of iterations (5000).
+2.when the for-loop reaches a maximum number of iterations (I set the maximum value as 5000).

 I set the small increment h as 1e-4, same as slide 12, which is samll enough to be in the derivative formula.

 I set the initial guess value init_guess as a array, in which a = 0.1, b = 0.8(meet the requirements that they lie between 0 and 1).

-3) I tried different combinations(a = 0.001, b = 0.999; a = 0.999, b = 0.001; a = 0.5, b = 0.5) of extreme values of a and b to find local and global minimums, values of other parameters remain the same.
-The local minimum is 1.100000005, when a = 0.21595000000038012, b = 0.6889500399996086.
+3) The local minimum is 1.100000005, when a = 0.21595000000038012, b = 0.6889500399996086.
 The global minimum is 1.000000015, when a = 0.7119500099998601, b = 0.16895000000010207.

-#### >> Testing
+If I do not know how many minimums there were, I would try different combinations(e.g. a = 0.001, b = 0.999; a = 0.999, b = 0.001; a = 0.999, b = 0.999; a = 0.001, b = 0.001; a = 0.5, b = 0.5) of extreme values of a and b to find local and global minimums, values of other parameters remain the same.

+The smallest value is global minimum, others are local minimum.